 Payments.
 Although cards are preferred, cash payments will be permitted and there will be sanitisation gel available when paying.

 Party size rules - Inside.
-At the moment only 2 households or “bubbles” are permitted to socialise together around one table, which for us is 8 downstairs and 16 in the private dining room
+At the moment only 1 household or extended household (which can be up to 4 households permanently and in effect legally bound as though they were one) are permitted to socialise together around one table, which for us is 8 downstairs and 16 in the private dining room.

 Reservations Inside.
 For inside tables, we encourage you to book online in advance, as this is the best way to make sure that you have a table and reduce the chance of people gathering in the pub waiting for tables to come free.
 That said we shall still keep some pub spirit alive by keeping a few tables free for those that do want to turn up spontaneously just for a drink or a bite to eat.